n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

     consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-  - A non-initial pre-base "Ra" or a post-base "Ra" takes on the below-base form "Raphala."
+  - A non-initial "Ra" before the base consonant or a "Ra" after the base consonant takes on the below-base form "Raphala."

 "Reph" characters must be reordered after the syllable-identification stage is complete.